knoxhack/CodeMate/GITHUB_PAGES.md

   - A 404.html page for handling client-side routing
   - Adds SPA routing script to index.html
   - Creates a .nojekyll file to disable GitHub's Jekyll processing
-- Deploys the built files to GitHub Pages
+- Deploys the built files to the gh-pages branch using JamesIves/github-pages-deploy-action
+- Requires no manual setup of GitHub Pages - just push to main branch

 ## SPA Routing on GitHub Pages